jtwob/SkyTracker/README.md

 ### Viewing Celestial Bodies

 In order to use this device effectively, the rotation axis must be pointing directly at Polaris so that it co-rotates with the sky.
 I intend to create easier sighting mechanisms than the current method of eyeballing the lineup, perhaps a small magnification crosshair scope.
+Eventually I hope to mount the whole assembly on a motorized swivel so that alignment can also be automated.
 After that, it is simply a matter of pointing the camera at the desired target.

 ## The SkyTracker v2